wesbos/es6-articles/36 - Chaining Promises + Flow Control.md

     })
 ```

 There we go.
-If we run this, we'll see there is a post immediately as an Object..
+If we run this, we'll see there is a post immediately as an Object.
 We get `postById(1)`'s result, my post.

 We want to do this thing that I like to call 'hydrating'.
-In our `posts` array,  where the author of this post is just a string, `'Wes Bos'`, but I want to replace it with the the `author` object, which has my name as well as my twitter and bio.
+In our `posts` array,  where the author of this post is just a string, `'Wes Bos'`.
+I want to replace it with the the `author`'s object, which has values for the author's `name` as well as `twitter` and `bio`.

 I'm going to create a new function called `hydrateAuthor`, which is going to take in the post, and then return in our getPostbyId function as a `Promise`.
 What's great about that is that if we return a `Promise` inside of a `.then`, we're allowed to chain another `.then` on to the next line.
 The whole thing looks something like this: